InterObservers.

 What a Healthy Employer Does Differently

 Culture starts at the top.
 A good employer sets a clear policy that personnel matters stay in private channels, and trains supervisors to coach quietly rather than vent in public.
+This becomes the default, not the exception.

 Practical guardrails help.
 Sensitive notes go in a private email or a one on one, not a group chat.
-The manager's reflex becomes "who actually needs to know," so a single performance conversation never turns into a department-wide story.
+The reflex becomes "who actually needs to know," so a single performance conversation never turns into a department-wide story.

 When information moves only to the people who genuinely need to know, the department's trust holds.
 Employees see that a complaint goes to the right place, gets documented, and does not become tomorrow's rumor.